 - Next, create a second Levels Adjustment layer and name it "Preferred".
 We will then use the sliders in the Properties Palette to lighten the image.
 Try adjusting the Midtones slider (the slider in the middle) it until it suits your desired brightness.
 You may try 1.25 as a starting point.

 - Save your Photoshop file and submit to us.

-The resulting image may appear almost too bright and washed out at, however, keep in mind that it's your monitor that is creating this appearance, not Photoshop.
+The resulting image may appear almost too bright and washed out at first, however, keep in mind that it's your monitor that is creating this appearance, not Photoshop.
 We are using this method to assist in creating an environment in which your monitor is closer to printed paper, which as mentioned before, does not have a backlight.
 The graphic, when printed, should more closely match the appearance of the image of your monitor without the adjustment layers turned on.

 Working in a Neutral Light Environment

 A default monitor that uses LED or LCD often displays a cool temperature lighting.
-If the room you work in has a dark, warn lighting, this won't help to assess the printed paper.
+If the room you work in has a dark, warm lighting, this won't help to assess the printed paper.
 Consider working in a cooler lighting environment, such as a fluorescent lamp.